 “EasyJet is excited to launch this new service between Henri Coandă Bucharest International Airport and London Gatwick.
 Romania becomes the 34 country in our portfolio over 630 of leisure and business destinations, served by over 130 of airports in Europe.
 I have identified an increased interest in travel between the two countries. easyJet, a company that offers convenient and affordable travel, will offer more alternatives for passengers through its new service.
 We expect to carry a number of 50.000 passengers in the first year of operation. ”

-Thus, the competition on the Bucharest - London route will increase even more, and this could translate into better passenger rates.
+Thus, the competition on the route Bucharest - London will increase even more, and this could translate into better fares for passengers.
 There will be 2 full-service operators on this route (TAROM and British Airways - London Heathrow) and 3 low-cost operators (Blue Air, Wizz Air - London Luton and easyJet - London Gatwick).
-The great advantage of the British low-cost operator is that it will fly to Gatwick, the second major airport in the London area and located at 47.5 Km from central London.
+The great advantage of the British low-cost operator is that it will fly to Gatwick, the second most important airport in the London area and which is located 47.5 km from central London.

 On London Gatwick fly Virgin Atlantic Airways to: Antigua, Barbados, Cancun, Grenada, Havana, Las Vegas, Montego Bay, Orlando, St Lucia, Tobago; Vietnam Airlines to: Hanoi, Ho Chi Minh City; Royal Air Maroc towards Casablanca; British Airways to: Anguilla, Antigua, Barcelona, Barbados, Bermuda, Bordeaux, Cancun, Colombo, Dubrovnik, Edinburgh, Faro, Genoa, Glasgow-International, Grenada, Jersey, Kingston, Larnaca, Lanzarote, Las Vegas, Malaga, Malé, Marrakech, Mauritius and the list can go on.
 Also from London Gatwick, easyJet can provide links to many other destinations in Europe.